hadware/voxpopuli/docs/source/intro.rst

 - ``voice_id``, an integer, used to select the voice id for a language.
 If not specified, the first voice id found for a given language is used.
 - ``pitch``, an integer between 0 and 99 (included)
-- ``speed``, an integer, in the words per minute.
+- ``speed``, an integer, representing words per minute.
 Default and regular speed is 160 words-per-minute.
 - ``volume``, float ratio applied to the output sample.
 Some languages have presets that our best specialists tested.
 Otherwise, defaults to 1.